orpeled/imp.website/wp-content/plugins/shareaholic/readme.txt

 * Initial release!

 == Upgrade Notice ==

+= 7.4.0.2 =

+Miscellaneous performance enhancements for Share Counts

+= 7.4.0.1 =

+Miscellaneous performance enhancements for Share Counts

+= 7.4.0.0 =

+Optional and all new server side Share Counts API for share counts for Google+, StumbleUpon, etc!
+You can toggle this option under the "Advanced Settings" section.

+= 7.3.0.1 =
+Miscellaneous bug fixes and performance enhancements

+= 7.3.0.0 =
+Lots of new features - including Floating Share Buttons and Shareable Images!

+= 7.2.2.0 =
+New / updated translations for French (by Rozenn Dagorn), German (by Oliver Heinrich), Dutch (by Patrick Ruers) and Greek (by Takis Bouyouris)

+= 7.2.1.0 =
+The Admin Bar is now configurable and we also fixed the Related Content data processing status indicator.
+Also includes miscellaneous plugin  performance enhancements.

 = 7.2.0.0 =
 New Admin Bar options + miscellaneous bug fixes and performance enhancements to Related Content